-You may keep a pet or other animal at your home (in your room if you are a resident) only if you have approval from lessor, agent or provider.
+You may keep a pet or other animal at your home (in your room if you are a resident) only if you have approval of the lessor or housing provider.

-There is a process for applying for permission and there is now a list of the only grounds a lessor, agent or provider can refuse your request.
+However, there is a process for applying for permission and there is now a list of the only grounds for a landlord to refuse your request.

-You are required to seek written permission from your lessor, agent or provider to keep a pet during your tenancy.
+You will be required to seek written permission from your lessor, agent or provider to keep a pet during your tenancy.

 You must use the approved RTA form 'Request for approval to keep a pet in rental property' to request pet approval from your lessor, agent or provider.

-Once your request is received, the lessor, agent or provider must respond in writing within 14 days to notify you of their decision and if they approve, they could request reasonable conditions in their response for the pet approval.
+Once your request is received, the lessor, agent or provider must respond in writing within 14 days to notify you of the decision and if they approve they could request reasonable conditions in their response for the pet approval.
 If your lessor, agent or provider do not respond within 14 days of your request for pet approval the request will be considered approved.